mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ## Overview

-The XML Parser class is a Java class for assisting with MX XML on Android.
-It has been developed to assist in starting MX development, and to offer suggestion as to how your application might process MX XML.
+The XML Parser class is a Java class for assisting with MXMS XML on Android.
+It has been developed to assist in starting MXMS development, and to offer suggestion as to how your application might process MXMS XML.
 Your application does not need to use the XML Parser class.
-It is up to your development teams to determine the best way for your application to handle MX XML for your needs.
+It is up to your development teams to determine the best way for your application to handle MXMS XML for your needs.

 ## Main Features

 ### Validate Set Responses

-The XML Parser class can assist you in validating responses from MX through the help of the `isXmlEquivalent` function.
-When an MX set is successful the response XML should be equivalent to the set XML, besides for white space.
-To use the `isXmlEquivalent` function pass in the XML string you have submitted to MX and the XML string response from MX.
+The XML Parser class can assist you in validating responses from MXMS through the help of the `isXmlEquivalent` function.
+When an MXMS set is successful the response XML should be equivalent to the set XML, besides for white space.
+To use the `isXmlEquivalent` function pass in the XML string you have submitted to MXMS and the XML string response from MXMS.
 If the XML is equivalent, the function will return `true` if not it will return `false`.
 If the function  returns `false` it should contain error parms or characteristics.

 For Example: